Dear readers of ADxS.org, please forgive the disruption.

 3.3.1.
 GABA-A agonists impair learning and memory

-• Decreased the activity of the hippocampus
+• Reduced the activity of the hippocampus

 • Impaired cholinergic processes in the hippocampus in relation to memory